h01ger/piuparts/README_pejacevic.txt

 === Running piuparts

-==== Starting and stopping the slave
+==== Starting and stopping the slaves

-Run the following script under *your* user account you will start piuparts-slave on pejacevic, piuparts-master will be started automatically by the slave.
+Run the following script under *your* user account to start four instances of piuparts-slave on pejacevic, piuparts-master will be started automatically by the slaves.

 ----
 holger@pejacevic:~$ sudo -u piupartss -i slave_run
 ----

-There are several cronjobs installed via '~piupartsm/crontab' and '~piupartss/crontab') which monitor the slave and the host it's running on.
+There are several cronjobs installed via '~piupartsm/crontab' and '~piupartss/crontab') which monitor the slaves and the hosts it's running on.

-It's possible to kill the slave any time by pressing Ctrl-C.
+It's possible to kill a slave any time by pressing Ctrl-C.
 Pressing Ctrl-C once will wait for the current test to finish, pressing twice will abort the currently running test (which will be redone).
 Clean termination may take some time and can be aborted by a third Ctrl-C, but that may leave temporary directories and processes around.

+See the 'piuparts_slave_run (8)' manpage for more information on 'slave_run'.

 ==== Joining an existing slave session